HMS Bellerophon (1865): Construction

+Service history

-Service historyBellerophon was commissioned at Chatham, and served in the Channel Fleet until 1871.
+Bellerophon was commissioned at Chatham, and served in the Channel Fleet until 1871.
 She was struck by Minotaur in 1868 while leaving Belfast Lough, but only suffered minimal damage.
 The ship served with the Mediterranean Fleet from 1871 to 1872, and then paid off for refit where she was given a poop deck.
-Bellerophon relieved HMS Royal Alfred as flagship on the North America station in 1873.
+Bellerophon relieved HMS Royal Alfred as flagship on the North America and West Indies Station in 1873, based at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda.
 On 24 November 1873, Bellerophon collided with the Liverpool, Brazil and River Plate Steam Navigation Company's steamship Flamsteed, which sank.
 All on board Flamsteed were rescued by the Portuguese ship Blimani.
-Bellerophon remained on the North America station until 1881.
-An extensive refit, including new boilers and new armament was followed by a further period on the North America station until 1892, when she paid off at Plymouth.
+Bellerophon remained on the North America and West Indies Station until 1881.
+An extensive refit, including new boilers and new armament was followed by a further period on the North America and West Indies Station until 1892, when she paid off at Plymouth.
 She was re-commissioned as port guardship at Pembroke until 1903.
 Bellerophon was converted into a stokers' training ship in 1904, and renamed HMS Indus III.
 The ship was sold on 12 December 1922 to P. and W. McLellan for scrap, although she did not arrive in Bo'ness for breaking-up until March 1923.